Cultural evolution via iterated learning and communication explains efficient color naming systems: Discussion

-It is natural to think of NIL, or any such process of cultural evolution, as a means by which the abstract computational goal of optimal efficiency might be approximated --- and for the most part, that seems an accurate and useful way to frame the matter.
+It is natural to think of NIL, or any such process of cultural evolution, as a means by which the abstract computational goal of optimal efficiency might be attained or approximated.
 The optimally efficient color naming systems on the IB curve closely resemble those in human languages \shortcite{Zaslavsky2018a}, and the IL+C systems are likewise highly efficient and similar to those in human languages.
 However, there is an important exception to this pattern.
-As noted above, in the case of 3-term systems, the IB optimal system qualitatively differs from the color naming patterns found in the WCS (\shortciteNP{Zaslavsky2018a}, p.\ 7941), whereas IL+C systems qualitatively match them (see e.g.\ the top row of Figure \ref{fig:il_maps}, middle and right panels).
-Thus, in this one case, it appears that human languages do not attain the optimal solution or something similar to it, and instead attain a somewhat different near-optimal solution that is apparently more easily reached by a process of cultural evolution -- a possibility anticipated by \citeauthor{Kemp2012} (\citeyearNP{Kemp2012}, p.\ 1054).
+As noted above, in the case of 3-term systems, the IB optimal system qualitatively differs from the color naming patterns found in the WCS (\shortciteNP{Zaslavsky2018a}, p.\ 7941), whereas IL+C systems often qualitatively match attested 3-term systems (recall the top rows of Figures \ref{fig:il_maps} and \ref{fig:typ_systems_ilc}).
+Thus, in this one case, it appears that human languages do not attain the optimal solution or something similar to it, and instead attain a somewhat different near-optimal solution that is apparently more easily reached by a process of cultural evolution.

 A major question left open by our findings is exactly why we obtain the results we do.
 NIL is just one possible evolutionary process, and we have seen that that process accounts for existing data reasonably well.
 It makes sense intuitively that NIL strikes a balance between the simplicity bias of iterated learning and the informativeness bias of communication \shortcite{Carr20,kirby-et-al-2015} --- but what is still missing is a finer-grained sense for exactly which features of this detailed process are critical, vs.\ replaceable by others, and what the broader class of such processes is that would account well for the data (e.g.\ \shortciteNP{tucker-et-al-2022}).
 A related direction for future research concerns the fact that the evolutionary process we have explored is somewhat abstract and idealized, in that agents communicate with little context or pragmatic inference.
 Actual linguistic communication is highly context-dependent, and supported by rich pragmatic inference --- it seems important to understand whether our results would still hold in a more realistic and richer environment for learning and interaction.
 Finally, we have focused here on the domain of color, but the ideas we have pursued are not specific to color, so another open question is the extent to which our results generalize to other semantic domains.